lzguangzl/runstash-sg/runstash-sg-functions/README.md

 ## Pre-requisites

-To learn how to get started with Cloud Functions for Firebase by having a look at our [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), trying the [quickstart samples](https://firebase.google.com/docs/firestore/quickstart) and looking at [the documentation](https://firebase.google.com/docs/functions).
+To learn how to get started with Cloud Functions for Firebase by having a look at their [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), and looking at [The Documentation](https://firebase.google.com/docs/functions).

 ## Setting up the project